 - Determine the appropriate settlement range

-- Extending offers to settlement
+- Extending offers of settlement

 Many adjusters have few limits in terms of the types of tactics they will use to reduce the amount paid out on claims.
 Adjusters receive special training in “claim evaluation techniques” with description of the educational curriculum essentially amounting to “denying claims and minimizing any payout.”
 Even when insurance adjusters are compelled to actually negotiate because their insured is almost undeniably at-fault, the adjuster will still look to minimize the value of an injury victim’s damages.
 Even if the adjuster seems friendly and helpful, this employee of the insurance company is not on your side.
 The objective of this individual is to mitigate the liability of the insurance company.

 When the adjuster does not engage in good faith, the insurance company might be liable for attorney fees, court costs, and punitive damages, depending on the facts and circumstances.
 Insurance companies across the U.S. are ordered to pay millions upon millions of dollars annually by courts for bad faith practices.
 Bad faith negotiation of a third-party claim typically involves denying a claim without a reasonable basis.
 Another common form of bad faith negotiating involves refusal to settle a claim for the policy limits when given an opportunity to do so.
-While the specific tactics amounting to bad faith will depend on statutory authority and case law of your state, the law typically require insurers to have systems and standards that guide an adjuster’s evaluation of car accident claims.
+While the specific tactics amounting to bad faith will depend on statutory authority and the case law of your state, laws typically require insurers to have systems and standards that guide an adjuster’s evaluation of car accident claims.

 Common examples of conduct that is considered a bad faith practice in most states include: